-Table 2-4 shows the different levels of interaction between the GEF IAs and other energy efficiency initiatives and how they will be co-ordinated.
+Table 2-6 shows the different levels of interaction between the GEF IAs and other energy efficiency initiatives and how they will be co-ordinated.

-Closed programs Current Programs Future Programs Local Data collection • Network of contacts Maintain level from local organizations, discussions with previous participants,Collection of reports to be developed by implementation team Invitation to Advisory Committees Sharing information on project opportunities Joint marketing efforts relationships with local players (government, consulting companies) Bilateral Discussions with Co-ordinate through Co-ordinate through donors bilateral donors to Environmental Donors Environmental Donors release project reports Working Group Working Group GEF IAs Discussion with IAs to release project reports Co-ordinate in Russia through Environmental Donors Working Group Co-ordinate at IA HQ level through IFC HQ - quarterly conference calls or personal visits when schedules coincide Co-ordinate at IA HQ level through IFC HQ - quarterly conference calls or personal visits when schedules coincide
+Closed programs Current Programs Future Programs Local level Data collection from local organizations, discussions with previous participants, Collection of reports Network of contacts to be developed by implementation team Invitation to Advisory Committees Sharing information on project opportunities Joint marketing efforts • Maintain relationships with local players (government, consulting companies) Bilateral donors Discussions with bilateral donors to release project reports Co-ordinate through Environmental Donors Working Group Co-ordinate through Environmental Donors Working Group GEF IAs Discussion with IAs to release project Co-ordinate in Russia through Environmental Co-ordinate at IA HQ level through IFC HQ - reports Donors Working Group quarterly conference - Co-ordinate at IA HQ calls or personal visits level through IFC HQ - when schedules coincide quarterly conference calls or personal visits when schedules coincide

-Table 2-4: Donor Co-ordination Matrix
+Table 2-6: Donor Co-ordination Matrix

-3. Description of Financial Products (Credit lines and Guarantees)
+3. Description of Financial Products

-The Credit Lines and Guarantee Facility are designed to encourage financial institutions to finance energy efficiency (EE) and renewable energy (RE) projects.
-The Credit Lines will be fully funded by the IFC, and the funds may only be used to fund EE or RE (detailed technical eligibility criteria have been prepared and are given in Annex 9); the Guarantees are fully funded by the Global Environment Facility, and again may only support EE and RE projects.
-This is shown in Figure 3.1.
+The Credit Lines are designed to encourage financial institutions to finance energy efficiency (EE) and renewable energy (RE) projects.
+The Credit Lines will be fully funded by the IFC, and the funds may only be used to fund EE or RE (detailed technical eligibility criteria have been prepared and are given in Annex 9).